mediacloud/backend/README.txt

 MediaCloud Python API Client
 ============================

-This module is an simple *under construction* demonstration MediaCloud api client written in Python.
-It demonstrates pulling stories via the MediaCloud API, processing them via an event subscription to add metadata, and storing all the metadata to a CouchDB or MongoDB document database.
+This is the source code of the python MediaCloud API module.
+It is a siple *under construction* demonstration MediaCloud api client written in Python.
+It lets you pull subsets of stories via the MediaCloud API, process them via an event subscription to add metadata, and store them in a CouchDB or MongoDB document database.

 Installation
 ------------